peterhinch/micropython-async/v3/docs/DRIVERS.md

 The asynchronous ADC supports pausing a task until the value read from an ADC goes outside defined bounds.

+An IRQ_EVENT class provides a means of interfacing uasyncio to hard or soft interrupt service routines.

 # 1. Contents

  1. [Contents](./DRIVERS.md#1-contents)